standard-for-public-code/standard-for-public-code/standards/code-in-style.md

 order: 13
 ---

-# Coding Style
+# Code in style

 ## Measure

 * Your MUST adhere to a coding style guide, either your own or an existing one
-* MUST use code linter!
+* You MUST use code linter
 * Your codebase SHOULD include inline comments and documentation for non-trivial sections

 ## What this does